 Cricket: Pakistan players on trial for alleged 'spot-fixing'

-Two other people -- talented 19-year-old bowler Mohammad Aamer and the three players' agent Mazhar Majeed -- have also been charged with the same offences.
+Two other people -- talented 19-year-old bowler Mohammad Aamer and the three players' agent Mazhar Majeed -- have also been also charged with the same offences.

 At the time of the alleged offences, Butt was captain of Pakistan's Test side and had won plaudits for his leadership of the team.